PiotrDela/compression-tool/README.md

 An example of command line tool to compress text files.
-Implementation is baded on Huffman coding with priority queues.
+Implementation is based on Huffman coding using priority queues.